numenta/htmresearch/projects/feedback/README.md

 # Description

-Initial experiments with feedback and temporal memory.
-Temporal memory was extended to include apical connections.

-# Abstract

-In the process of writing a paper.
-Here is the abstract so far:

 Information processing in the cortex is hierarchical and bidirectional.
 Neurons simultaneously receive feedforward input from lower levels of the hierarchy and topdown feedback input from higher levels.
 Experimental evidence demonstrates